xenon0906/Fashion-MNIST-Classification-with-TensorFlow/README.md

 - Experiment with different neural network architectures.
 - Implement data augmentation to improve model robustness.
 - Explore transfer learning with pre-trained models.

----

-Would you like any specific details added or modified in this README?